rahulverma525/TestAutomationDemo/README.md

 •	10 times in an 1 minute duration
 The API tests are taking data from the excel files , but still to write code to run this tests in a loop 10 times in an 1 minute duration

+Limitations:
+Currently, recompilation is needed if the configuration needs to be changed for headless, grid.
+Ideally the running package should have the config.properties included such that it can be changed from re-run and the already compiled classes should be able to get the updated configuration.